NordicEnergyResearch/NCES2020/README.md

 # ON-TIMES for NCES2020

-This is the repository of the open-source ON-TIMES energy system model developed by [EML](energymodellinglab.com) in the Nordic Clean Energy Scenarios project conducted by [NER](https://www.nordicenergy.org/).
+This is the repository of the open-source ON-TIMES energy system model developed by [EML](https://energymodellinglab.com) in the Nordic Clean Energy Scenarios project conducted by [NER](https://www.nordicenergy.org/).

 ## Short description

-The ON-TIMES model is based on the TIMES model generator (https://iea-etsap.org/index.php/etsap-tools/model-generators/times).
+The ON-TIMES model is based on the [TIMES model generator](https://iea-etsap.org/index.php/etsap-tools/model-generators/times).

 On-TIMES: Open Nordic - The Integrated Market Allocation EFOM System